UWCS/stardust/content/about/_index.md

 ### Programming Competitions

-We participate in yearly events like Google Hash Code and Advent of Code, and hold our own internal programming challenges every term!
+We participate in yearly events like ~~Google Hash Code~~ (RIP) and Advent of Code, and hold our own internal programming challenges every term!
 Previous questions can be found on our [progcomp portal](https://progcomp.uwcs.co.uk/) or [our archive](https://github.com/UWCS/progcomps).

 ### Revision Sessions